centria/uxui/docs/accessibility.md

 You can find the WCAG from the following address: [https://www.w3.org/WAI/standards-guidelines/wcag/](https://www.w3.org/WAI/standards-guidelines/wcag/).

 Another important guideline is the Web Accessibility Directive for European Union.
 It is meant to provide people with disabilities with better access to the websites and mobile apps of public services.
+The directive is based on the WCAG standard.

 The Directive